Jammy-1/Mastering-Cloud/1.Projects/Azure-Secure-Storage-Ingestion/readme.md

 - End-to-end encryption
 - No public access anywhere
 - Cheapest possible Azure hybrid setup
-- VM only runs when needed
+- VM runs on a schedule with logging and monitoring
 - Lifecycle policies reduce long-term storage cost
 - Perfect for long-term retention and backup ingestion